-Ref Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence Committee providing assurance to TB Assurance rating Focus on retention of staff - creating positive working environment and integration of People Promise 'themes' System retention role established and in place for 2023/24.
+Ref Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence How identified gaps are being managed Committee providing assurance to TB Assurance rating Focus on retention of staff-creating positive working environment and integration of People Promise 'themes' System retention role established and in place for 2023/24.
 People Promise Y1 work complete with funding for Y2 agreed.
 Education and Learning Team in place and actively working to improve compliance with Statutory and Mandatory Training.
 Organisational Development Team in place and actively working to improve completion rates for Appraisals.
 Consideration to the concept of group appraisals and appraisal lite to form part of the review of people policies and procedures.
-Workforce Strategy and OD Group to discuss group appraisal and appraisal lite - On Going.
-Workforce, Strategy and OD Group upward report to PODC including scorecard analytics i.e. appraisal, statutory and mandatory training.
-Appraisal compliance levels have improved and continue to be on target for full year To be monitored through the Workforce Operational Group and FPAM meetings and will feature in the highlight report to PODC.
+Workforce Strategy and OD Group to discuss group appraisal and appraisal lite - On Going. report to PODC Appraisal compliance levels have improved and continue to be on target for full year To be monitored through the Workforce Operational Group and FPAM meetings and will feature in the highlight report to PODC.
 Phased targeted approach in 23/24 KPI's as featured in the Integrated Improvement Plan.
 Embed continuous improvement methodology across the Trust Embedding and sustaining cultural improvement change when the ability of the ULHT teams to engage is limited or constrained when we are operationally challenged.
 Ability to demonstrate quick impact on the cultural change due to various interventions will be limited (as these are multi year/multi factorial projects).
-Improvement Academy now report all training & associated activity to embed continuous improvement through Improvement Steering Group for oversight and escalations.
-Working with each improvement programme and Divisions to develop identify and align improvement plans.
-Improvement academy.
+Working with each produced by Improvement academy.
 Improvement programmes identifying personalised training needs for ULHT staff.
-Divisions training plan (aligned to the IIP) presented at FPAM. to ISG - Low uptake of our various training offers despite general and targeted comms through various platforms.
+Divisions training plan (aligned to the IIP) presented at FPAM. offers despite general and targeted comms through various platforms.
 Services are struggling to release staff for QI training due to pressures.
 Plan for a QI relaunch in the new financial year.
 Improvement Academy to increase offer with more agile training methods to meet the needs of the varied staff.
-Developing communications & engagement strategy for on- Reducing sickness absence - Absence Management System Manager call back compliance and return to work interview Compliance with use of AMS being addressed through People Management Essential Training and AMS training from HRBPs Early Occupational Health led interventions are being explored for top two reasons for sickness absence Deep dive by Workforce Strategy and OD Group into absence data Internal Audit Report Heads of HR to Divisions.
+Developing communications & engagement strategy for on- Reducing sickness absence - Absence Management System Compliance with use of AMS being addressed through People Management Essential Training and AMS training from HRBPs Early Occupational Health led interventions are being explored for top two reasons for sickness absence Deep dive by Workforce Strategy and OD Group into absence data Internal Audit Report Heads of HR to Divisions.
 Output from WSOD Group deep dive into absence data.
 Work continues with the completion of the audit actions and work/training with the departmental managers and HR.
 To be monitored through the Workforce Operational Group and FPAM meetings and will feature in the highlight report to PODC.
-Phased targeted approach in 23/24 KPI's as featured in the Integrated Improvement Plan.
+Phased targeted approach in 23/24 KPl's as featured in the Integrated Improvement Plan.
 A deep dive is being undertaken of the full utilisation of the AMS management system as early indications show improvement is needed.